-Look for opportunities to make lemonade
+Look for opportunities to “make lemonade”

-Receiving negative feedback is an open invitation to rectify your brand's image and, more important, your relationship with the customer.
+Receiving negative feedback is an opportunity.
+It’s an open invitation to fix your brand's image and, more importantly, your relationship with the customer.
 The customer must feel like they've been heard and that you're willing to do what it takes to make them happy.

 - Respond even when the user hasn't directly tweeted at you or asked for help.
 Answering brand mentions or comments that don't require a response, but might benefit from one, shows you're paying attention.

-- Promote your customers by retweeting a happily resolved support interaction, or by "liking" helpful interactions that occur between customers.
+- Promote your customers by retweeting a happily resolved support interaction or by "liking" helpful interactions that occur between customers.
 It's kind of like giving your customers a hug.

 - If feasible, follow up a resolved interaction with, "How is everything?"

 - Don't neglect your customers.
-If you're going to provide customer service over social media, at minimum every direct support question should be answered.
+If you're going to provide customer service over social media, at minimum, every direct support question should be answered.

 - Don't reply or respond to every customer in the event of mass issues or outages.
 When many customers are affected by a single issue, it's best to provide only public status updates that will reach everyone.